 Fanola : No Yellow Shampoo

-I left it on for 5-10 minutes because I really wanted to eliminate all brass and I knew my hair was strong enough to handle it.
+I left it on for 5-10 minutes because I wanted to eliminate all brass and knew my hair was strong enough to handle it.

-A light brown/blonde remanded on my bottom layer of hair but it didn’t have a trace of warmth in it.
-First purple toning shampoo I used that gave me an all-over cool-tone result.
+A light brown/blonde remanded on my bottom layer of hair, but it didn’t have a trace of warmth in it.
+The first purple toning shampoo I used gave me an all-over cool-tone result.

 Fanola: No Yellow Shampoo is VERY PIGMENTED!
 ONE use will be enough for your hair to achieve the white tone you want.
 If after one use of Fanola you want to tone your hair more, alternate the Fanola; No Yellow Shampoo with other purple shampoos.

-Once your hair is at the desired white you want, I then suggest you use it once every other week as upkeep.
-Fanola was made to be used as a once a month toner not an everyday shampoo.
+Once your hair is at the desired white you want, I suggest you use it once every other week as upkeep.
+Fanola was made to be used as a once-a-month toner, not an everyday shampoo.

 IT WILL STAIN YOUR HAIR PURPLE IF YOU OVERUSE THE SHAMPOO.

 I myself know this first hand from using Fanola as my main shampoo for two weeks in a row.
-Overuse of Fanola left my hair looking purple/grey vs the pure white tone.
+Unfortunately, overuse of Fanola left my hair looking purple/grey vs. the pure white tone.

-My overall journey to getting this white hair was a process and I had tried so many toning shampoos it really made my hair take a beating.
-For those of you who haven’t put their hair through the wringer, you won’t be at such a risk of your hair turning purple.
+My overall journey to getting this white hair was a process, and I had tried so many toning shampoos it really made my hair take a beating.
+But, for those of you who haven’t put their hair through the wringer, you won’t be at such a risk of your hair turning purple.

 Below are my final result pictures.

-I achieved this by using the Fanola once a week and combined my shower routine with a conditioning treatment.
+Using the Fanola once a week, I achieved this and combined my shower routine with a conditioning treatment.
 Additionally, I used the Joico Purple shampoo/conditioner and a leave-in conditioner after my shower!

-Fanola offers shampoo to eliminate orange tones and another that elminates yelow tones.
+Fanola offers shampoo to eliminate orange tones and another that eliminates yellow tones.

-To this day I still swear by fanola and reccomend it to everyone!
+To this day, I still swear by fanola and recommend it to everyone!